gwatts/pinfinder/README.md

 [![Build Status](https://travis-ci.org/gwatts/pinfinder.svg?branch=master)](https://travis-ci.org/gwatts/pinfinder)

-pinfinder is a small application which attempts to to find the restrictions PIN for an iOS device by brute force examination of its iTunes backup.
+pinfinder is a small application which attempts to to find the restrictions PIN/passcode for an iOS device by brute force examination of its iTunes backup.

 It was written after the PIN was forgotten for a kid's device and wiping it